chuanqisun/htmaa-2025/src/posts/week-11/index.md

 keywords: ["machine-building", "collaboration"]
 ---

-> The bearing of a child takes nine months, no matter how many women are assigned.
-> — Fred Brooks, _The Mythical Man-Month_

-## Labubu

 This is a group project week.
 This document captures the tasks I was involved in.
 See the group project page for the full context.

+## Labubu

 Miranda pitched the idea of building an icosahedron robot that can move around based on IMU data.
 Each face would be a Labubu to punches out and propels the icosahedron in the desired direction.
-I don't understand the significance of Labubu, but the idea sounds cool.
+I'm too old to understand the cultural significance of Labubu, but the idea sounds cool.
 Towards the end of the project, we have replaced the Labubu with our professor's Neil's face.
 That makes the project much more relatable but also much higher stakes.

 ## Project organization

+The group devided themselves into four sub-teams: MechE, Electronics, Software, Creative.
+I focused on Software.

 - During the initial project planning, we discussed how to organize the codebase.
+- People originally proposed formal PR process and branch-based workflow
+- I want to emphasize on people over technology and advised that sub-team leaders should be responsible for:
+  - Anticipate dependency and conflicts with other teams.
+Communicate early for those
+  - Adapt their version control strategy based on their team members' skills and preferences

+> Don't communicate by sharing memory; share memory by communicating.
+> — Go Language Design Principle

-I proposed a controversial idea of organizing code by people and duplicate code to surface full history at all times.
+- I proposed a controversial idea of organizing code by people and duplicate code to surface full history at all times.

 Consider this folder structure